Profits / Investments

 Dairy - 1%

-Shipping / steel / timber / tobacco / cement / aluminium / ammonia-based fertilizer / trucking / the military - are all pollution-heavy businesses.
-If these add up to 5% of the US economy, polluting businesses would account for 25% overall!
+Shipping / steel / timber / cement / aluminum / fertilizer / trucking - are also pollution-heavy businesses.

-At least ¼ of the GDP of the USA comes from polluting enterprises?
+More than ¼ of our USA economy comes from polluting enterprises?
 Could that be right?

-No wonder we've had only insignificant greenhouse-pollution reductions since scientists started warning us to stop.
+No wonder we've had insignificant greenhouse-pollution reductions since scientists began warning us to stop.

-Are you willing to quit your job - if applicable?
+Would you be willing to quit your job - if applicable?

 “USA Refinery yield 1993 - 2010: